srad/MediaSink.Go/README.md

 ### Storage device file system

-You might want to spend some time looking at a reasonable choice for your file system because it might have a significant effect on the lifetime of your storage device, especially with write-heavy large files workloads.
+You might want to spend some time looking at a reasonable choice for your file system because it might have a significant effect on the lifespan of your storage device, especially with write-heavy large files workloads.

 These are the most common file systems and their characteristics in this context: